Kusoneko/Nekobot/Configure.md

 The LastFM line holds credentials for LastFM.
 [Create an API account](http://www.last.fm/api/account/create).
 You'll need to add in `"apikey" : "Your API key", "apisecret" : "Your Shared secret"`.

 The CleverBot line holds credentials for CleverBot.io.
 [Create an API account](https://cleverbot.io/keys).
 You'll need to add in `"user" : "Your API User", "key" : "Your API Key"`.

+The WolframAlpha line holds credentials for Wolfram Alpha [Sign up for an API account](http://developer.wolframalpha.com/portal/apisignup.html), [Get an AppId](https://developer.wolframalpha.com/portal/myapps/index.html), and add in `"appid" : "Your APPID"` to be get access to the `wolfram` command.

 The Booru map holds submaps of information(credentials and default tags) for the boorus we connect to, this allows you to increase operability depending on the booru.
 + If you specify a `"default_tags" : []`, you'll be able to require or blacklist certain tags in booru queries.